Skip to main content

 Chatbot Addons

 We have seen how to create a simple chatbot in the previous section.
 In this section, we will see how to add addons to our chatbot.
-Addons are a set of functionalities that can be added to our chatbot to make it more interactive, things like: handling choices, canceling intents in the middle of a conversation, and etc.
+Addons are a set of functionalities that can be added to our chatbot to make it more interactive.
+For example, handling choices, canceling intents in the middle of a conversation, etc.

-In the previous section, we created a chatbot that can order pizza. but what if the user what to cancel the order in the middle of the conversation?
-What if we are to give the user a choice to pick pizza toppings?
+In the previous section, we created a chatbot that can order pizza.
+But what if the user wants to cancel the order in the middle of the conversation?
+What if we give the user a choice to pick pizza toppings?
 We will see how to handle these scenarios in this section.

 Let's add a cancel intent to our chatbot.
 You can use the following code to add a cancel intent to our chatbot.